 North Carolina judge accused by BLM protesters of nearly hitting them with SUV — but police video inconclusive

-Fayetteville protest incident results in misdemeanor assault with a deadly weapon charge
+Fayetteville protest incident resulted in misdemeanor assault with a deadly weapon charge

-A judge in North Carolina has been summoned to appear before criminal court after allegedly nearly striking Black Lives Matter protesters with his state-issued vehicle earlier this month – but video released by Fayetteville police of the incident is inconclusive, as it's unclear how close his SUV came to the demonstrators.
+A judge in North Carolina has been summoned to appear before a criminal court after allegedly nearly striking Black Lives Matter protesters with his state-issued vehicle earlier this month – but video released by Fayetteville police of the incident is inconclusive, as it's unclear how close his SUV came to the demonstrators.

-North Carolina Court of Appeals Judge John M. Tyson, 67, is charged with misdemeanor assault with a deadly weapon.
+North Carolina Court of Appeals Judge John M. Tyson, 67, was charged with misdemeanor assault with a deadly weapon.
 He has been summoned to appear in court in Cumberland County next month.

 One of the protesters, 23-year-old Myah Warren, swore before a Cumberland County magistrate on Friday that Tyson was the man she saw driving the SUV that she claims nearly hit her and other protesters outside the Market House in Fayetteville on May 7, The Fayetteville Observer reported.